mimimi64/Transcription-Model/README.md

 Pipeline to Pipeline transcription model built off of the WhisperX library with Pyannote.
 Comes with Word Alignment, and Speaker Diarization (identifying who said what).

+This transcription tool stays entirely local to your device, so your data and your audios are too, whereas in commercial software you pay for, your data/audio is often sent to a 3rd party cloud or database that is out of your control.
+With this, one can have data sovereignty at no cost.

 Features:
 Processing: Uses a checkpoint system to save progress after each stage (Transcribe → Align → Diarize), so you dont lose too much work if there are issues, like with your device or the environment (you can change the checkpoint value, and batch number).